aleksandrbazhin/MicroTimeTracker/readme.md

 # "Micro" time tracker

-(It's not micro, because there is no sane options for now to minimize Godot builds adequately.)
+(It's not that micro, because there is no sane options for me to to minimize Godot builds.)

+You can get builds here [https://aleksandrbazhin.itch.io/microtimetracker](https://aleksandrbazhin.itch.io/microtimetracker)

 ## Embedded task tracking